swoook/dsfd/docs/data-preparation.md

    └── wider_face_val.mat
    ```

-4. Move each file to the path given in the table below:
+4. Copy and paste each file to the path given in the table below:

    | Filename                       | Path                                                |
    | ------------------------------ | --------------------------------------------------- |